DigitalDefenseFund/slack_hotline/readme.md

   * `/logout` - unassigns all cases for that user (ends their volunteer shift)

 ## How to Develop Locally

+The jdp-hotline-test slack is pointed at an ngrok generated URL which routes to port 3000, where our local app instance is running.
+If you are not part of the jdp-hotline-test slack, please request an invite by filing an issue and tagging @DDF-dev.

 Clone the app and install dependencies with npm
 ```